USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 <lookuptableflags scenarioid="" truncateoutput="true" truncateactivity="true" truncatebaserates="true"/>
 ```

-This element is not necessary to complete a MOVES run and may be omitted from a runspec.
+This element is not necessary to complete a MOVES run and may be omitted from a RunSpec.